Saturday, July 24, 2010

 Yup!

-From what I've gathered doing some searching is that this should probably work with (among others) the following systems as well as with the DAV-C450:
+This should probably work with (among others) the following systems as well as with the DAV-C450:

 DAV-DX155